Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 A gondola ride costs:

-If you want to book in advance your gondola ride, why not consider joining this Grand Canal Gondola Ride (with App Commentary)?
+If you want to book your gondola ride in advance, why not consider this Grand Canal Gondola Ride (with app commentary) so you can learn while on the canals?

 Is Venice cold in December?